reasonmethis/bet-czar-frontend/README.md

 **Can Bet Czar steal our money?** No, the contract is built with no "superuser", only the bet participants can withdraw the money in the escrow.
 Unlike some well-known recent cases (ahem...
 FTX), the contract doesn't allow for users' deposits to be lent out or used for anything else.
 The funds just sit there, waiting for the winner to be registered, at which point they automatically become available for withdrawal by the winner.

-This next bit is a tad too technical for the gentle introduction but important for completeness: the contract code can be examined, it is [verified](https://goerli.etherscan.io/address/0x497ff2D9CC6674b64e1619c87468EFE8692F0353#code) on Etherscan.
-As with any dapp, when you use it, your wallet will show you which contract you are interacting with, so you can double check it's the right one.
+This next bit is a tad too technical for the supposedly *non-technical* introduction but important for completeness (feel free to ignore it if it doesn't make sense): the contract code can be examined, it is [verified](https://goerli.etherscan.io/address/0x497ff2D9CC6674b64e1619c87468EFE8692F0353#code) on Etherscan.
+As with any dapp, when you use it, your wallet will show you which contract you are interacting with, so that you don't need to just blindly trust that the front-end is indeed hooked up to the right contract.

+## Quick Start

+This is a super-condensed TL;DR version of this guide.
+If something doesn't make sense, please read the more detailed sections below.
+Steps to test out Bet Czar:

+1. Connect your Metamask wallet to the Goerli testnet, then get yourself at least 0.01 ETH in [free test tokens][faucet].
+2. Go to [Bet Czar][working demo], connect, and click New to create a sample Bet (use your address for all three participants).
+3. Click Home to see your new Bet, use the Bet Id shown to interact with it (deposit, withdraw, etc.).

 ## How Bets Work Exactly